sage-code/maj/README.md

 ## Constructing

-Words are selected from 12 different languages.
+Words are inspired from 7 different languages.

-1. Latin, Spanish, Italian, French, Romanian, Portuguese
-2. English, Esperanto, German, Irish, Turkish, Greek
+1. Spanish
+2. French, Italian
+3. Latin, Romanian
+4. English, German

 **technology:**

-* Numerals are original, we have used rules to make useful numerals,
+* Numerals are original, first letter is inspired from Romanic languages;
-* Most common words Verbs are created manually using a translation spreadsheet,
+* Most common words Verbs are created manually using a translation spreadsheet;
-* We use an algorithm to calculate a  word cost based on complexity,
+* We use an algorithm to calculate a  word cost based on complexity;
 * We look for expensive words that could be simplified to improve the language.

 ## The sentences

-1. There are 3 kind of sentences: {interrogative, declarative, imperative} ,
+1. There are 3 kind of sentences: {interrogative, declarative, imperative};
-1. There are 3 kind of answers: { affirmative, negative, informative } ,
+1. There are 3 kind of answers: { affirmative, negative, informative };
-1. The sentences are constructed from "language elements".
+1. The sentences are constructed from `language elements`;

 **Elements:**